History

 Prospective Travelers

-Area residents can participate in the Kanonji Appleton Partnership exchange as delegates and Host Families. to be a delegate, area students (at least 14 years old in good academic standing) and adults must submit a completed KAP Travel Application.
+Area residents can participate in the Kanonji Appleton Partnership exchange as delegates and host families.
+To be a delegate, area students (at least 14 years old in good academic standing) and adults must submit a completed KAP Travel Application.
 All delegates are responsible for their own travel costs.
-E
+Exchange trip participants adn their families meet monthly from March through early July, prior to the trip.
+There are also weekly Japanese language lessons.

 Host Families

 Host Families welcome a Kanonji delegate into their home & family for one to two weeks.
 Host Families must fill out the Host Family Application and submit it to KAP.
 Host Families are responsible for food, lodging and some general expenses incurred during the home-stay.
 There must be a responsible adult at home when your Kanonji guest is there.
-Prior to the exchange, KAP prepares participants by holding classes on travel abroad, culture and language.
+Prior to the exchange, KAP prepares participants by holding classes on travel abroad, culture, and language.

 KAP in the News